ELPC’s History and Architecture

 Planning for the church occurred twice weekly for three or four years, and the meetings were held mainly at the Duquesne Club.
 Mr. McKelvy was the committee chairman prior to his passing.
 He was succeeded by Mr. Fisher, president of Jones and Laughlin Steel Company.
 Sessions lasting two or three days would be held to discuss things like the hundreds of doors in the church, each of which had to be studied to determine which way the door should open, and the placement of each knob.

 The building, which occupies one city block, cost approximately $4 million to construct.
 Interior dimensions of the Sanctuary are as follows: Nave length, 202 feet; nave height, 75 feet, breadth of transepts, 117 feet.
 The windows are the work of eight stained glass studios, and a number of skilled craftsmen in wood and stone contributed their remarkable talents.
-The pipe organ in the Sanctuary is an Aeolian-Skinner, which ranks among the largest and finest organs in the country.
+The original pipe organ in the Sanctuary was built by the Æolian-Skinner Company.

 Groundwork began August 18, 1931, with Mr. Mellon laying the cornerstone on June 19, 1932.
 Mr. Mellon died suddenly December 1, 1933, but construction continued as his family carried the work to its conclusion.
 On May 12, 1935 the work was completed and the building dedicated.
 5,500 people attended the dedication services.
 1,700 members of the church, bearing admission cards, filled the pews of the sanctuary, while 3,800 people listened to the service in the chapel, social hall and other rooms throughout the church via a permanent speaker system.

 See 360° views of the interior of our church, along with some additional comments and history details.
 You can also read more about the church’s history and architecture here, or view a list of pastors here.